WangXinyan940/tutorial/README.md

 -table gives the prefix of the tabulated potential files

 Water .itp should be included in the .top file (#include flexdq.itp)

+Here, we put all the input parameter files used in each files folder.
+User can run a simulation directly in the certain directory.

 For CH4 system:
 ### Generate .tpr file